skvadrik/re2c/src/manual/warnings/warnings_list.rst

     most dangerous and common mistake.
 It can be easily fixed by adding default rule ``*`` (this rule has the lowest priority, matches any code unit and consumes exactly one code unit).

+``-Wunreachable-rules``
+    Warn about rules that are shadowed by other rules and will never match.

 ``-Wuseless-escape``
     Warn if a symbol is escaped when it shouldn't be.